LendingTree home equity review

 - Many loan options to choose from.
 Connect with many types of lenders competing for your business.

 - Wide range of loan amounts.
 The amount you’re eligible to borrow depends on the value of your home and how much you owe on it.
 But lender criteria varies, which could give you a range of amounts to meet your needs.

-- One application.
-You won’t have to fill out multiple applications to get multiple offers.
+- One form.
+You won’t have to fill out multiple forms to get multiple offers.

 This service connects borrowers with lenders for home purchase and home refinance products as well.
 You can also access a variety of mortgage loan-related calculators to help you suss out what kind of loan is best for you.

-How LendingTree’s home equity services compare to other lenders
+How LendingTree’s home equity services compare to its competitors?

 There are other marketplace services out there that offer access to a pool of lenders, but none with LendingTree’s nationwide reach.